superjamessyx/Generative-Foundation-AI-Assistant-for-Pathology/README.md

 - [x] A fine-tuned LLaMA-7B model intended for sub-caption splitting and caption refining.

-- [x] A collection of 100K pathology PubMed image-text pairs.
+- [x] A collection of over 200K pathology PubMed image-text pairs.

 In addition, we plan to train and release four versions of the CLIP model, which will be fine-tuned using more than 200K pathology samples, including clip-vit-base-patch16, clip-vit-base-patch32, clip-vit-large-patch14, and clip-vit-large-patch14-336.